elhabyan95/Rank_Based-Knowledge_Based-Recommendations/README.md

 With these criteria, the goal for this notebook is to take a **user_id** and provide back the **n_top** recommendations.
 Use the function below as the scaffolding that will be used for all the future recommendations as well.

-to download the reviews data : https://drive.google.com/drive/folders/1e2j6lg-kTKbML3n7_p6U9DgBvaLb5W8h?usp=sharing
+to download the data : https://drive.google.com/drive/folders/1e2j6lg-kTKbML3n7_p6U9DgBvaLb5W8h?usp=sharing